-FIRST: The purpose of a computer is to process data into information.
-Data consists of the raw facts and figures that are processed into information-for example, the votes for different candidates being elected to studentgovernment office.
-Information is data that has been summarized or otherwise manipulated for use in decision making-for example, the total votes for each candidate, which are used to decide who won.

-SECOND: You should know the difference between hardware and software.
+- First: The purpose of a computer is to process data into information.
+Data consists of the raw facts and figures that are processed into information-for example, the votes for different candidates being elected to student-government office.
+Information is data that has been summarized or otherwise manipulated for use in decision making-for example, the total votes for each candidate, which are used to decide who won. - Second: You should know the difference between hardware and software.
 Hardware consists of all the machinery and equipment in a computer system.
 The hardware includes, among other devices, the keyboard, the screen, the printer, and the "box"-the computer or processing device itself.
-Software, or programs, consists of all the instructions that tell the computer how to perform a task.
+Hardware is useless without software.
+Soft- ware, or programs, consists of all the electronic instructions that tell the computer how to perform a task.
 These instructions come from a software developer in a form (such as a CD, or compact disk) that will be accepted by the computer.
-Examples you may have heard of are Microsoft Windows or Office XP.

-THIRD: Regardless of type and size, all computers follow the same four basic operations: (1) input, (2) processing, (3) storage, and (4) output.
-To this we will add (5) communications.

-1. Input operation: Input is whatever is put in ("input") to a computer system.
-Input can be nearly any kind of data-letters, numbers, symbols, shapes, colors, temperatures, sounds, or whatever raw material needs processing.
-When you type some words or numbers on a keyboard, those words are considered input data.
+Examples you may have heard of are Microsoft Windows and Office XP. - Third: Regardless of type and size, all computers follow the same four basic operations: (1) input, (2) processing, (3) storage, and (4) output.
+To this we add (5) communications. - 1.
+Input operation: Input is whatever is put in ("input") to a computer system.
+Input can be nearly any kind of data-letters, numbers, symbols, shapes, colors, temperatures, sounds, pressure, light beams, or whatever raw material needs processing.
+When you type some words or numbers on a keyboard, those words are considered input data. - 2.
+Processing operation: Processing is the manipulation a computer does to transform data into information.
+When the computer adds 2 + 2 to get 4, that is the act of processing.
+The processing is done by the central processing unit-frequently called just the CPU-a device consisting of electronic circuitry that executes instructions to process data. - 3.
+Storage operation: Storage is of two types-temporary storage and permanent storage, or primary storage and secondary storage.
+Primary storage, or memory, is the internal computer circuitry that temporarily holds data waiting to be processed.
+Secondary storage, simply called storage, refers to the devices and media that store data or information permanently.
+A floppy disk (diskette) or hard disk is an example of this kind of storage.
+(Storage also holds the software-the computer programs.)

-Input is covered in detail in Chapter 6.
+Input is covered in detail in Chapter 5.